ohall/ohall-hugo/content/post/oneops.md

 #### Platform

 The Platform represents a VM cluster.
-A Design will contain one or more.
+A Design will contain one or more platforms.
 For example, you can have a design that contains just a backend server OR it could contain server, database and apache components, depending how you want to organize things.
 Platforms can be built from scratch, but is generally built from a [Pack](http://oneops.github.io/user/references/#platform-packs) which is a set of preconfigured Components.

 #### Components

 Components represent configurations and installed software and files on the VMs.
 Some examples include:

- - Node
+ - NodeJS
  - Java
  - SSH keys
  - Load Balancer